w4bo/AA2526-unibo-mldm/slides/04-datapreparation.md

 *Principal component analysis (PCA)* is a linear dimensionality reduction technique.

 - PCA aims to preserve as much of the data's variance as possible in fewer dimensions
-- Variance measures of how much the data points differ from the mean of the dataset
+- Variance measures how much the data points differ from the mean of the dataset
 - The data is linearly transformed onto a new coordinate system such that the directions (*principal components*) capturing the largest variation in the data can be easily identified
 - The first principal component captures the highest variance, the second component captures the second highest, and so on.

 Computing PCA

-- PCA is sensitive to the scale of the data, the first step is usually to standardize the features (mean = 0, standard deviation = 1) to ensure that all features contribute equally to the analysis.
+- PCA is sensitive to the scale of the data.
+The first step is usually to standardize the features (mean = 0, standard deviation = 1) to ensure that all features contribute equally to the analysis.
 - Then, compute the covariance Matrix
     - Eigenvectors represent the directions of the principal components.
     - Eigenvalues represent the magnitude of variance in the direction of the corresponding eigenvector.